TMJ Treatment Media, PA

 How long does TMJ take to heal?

-The healing time for TMJ disorders can vary depending on the underlying cause, the severity of the condition, and the chosen treatment approach.
+The healing time for TMJ disorders can vary based on the underlying cause, the severity of the condition, and the treatment.
 For patients with mild TMJ issues, symptoms may resolve within a few weeks with over-the-counter pain relievers, jaw exercises, and lifestyle changes.

-However, the healing process may take several months or even longer in more severe cases or when treatment involves dental appliances, physical therapy, or orthodontic intervention.
-Remember that every patient’s scenario is different.
-Only a dentist or medical doctor can estimate the most accurate recovery time.
+The healing process may take several months or even longer in more severe cases or when treatment involves dental appliances, physical therapy, or orthodontics.
+Remember that every patient is different.
+We can estimate your recovery time before treatment.

 Contact Our Media, PA Dental Office

-If you are experiencing symptoms of TMJ disorder, call 610.756.0649 to request an appointment with Dr. Hillyard or Dr. Monroe.
+If you are experiencing TMJ disorder symptoms, call 610.566.0291.
+You can also request an appointment with Dr. Hillyard or Dr. Monroe.
 We will meet with you to evaluate your needs and recommend appropriate dental care.